tepikubor89-bit/fusion-avatar-packs/README.md

 A pack is a single JSON file.
 Host it anywhere that serves raw files — a GitHub repo is perfect.

-**1. Make a repo and upload your images** (PNG or JPG, square works best — they're shown as rounded tiles).
+**1. Make a repo and upload your images** (PNG or JPG, square works best — they're shown as squares with rounded corners).

 **2. Add a `pack.json`:**